-Step 1b.To make the button have an image of a cat, in the Properties pane, under Image, click on the text "None..." and click "Upload New…" (#2).
+Step 1b.To make the button have an image of a cat, in the Properties pane, under Image, click on the text "None..." and click "Upload New" (#2).
 A window will pop up to let you choose the image file.
-Click "Browse" and then navigate to the location of the kitty.png file you downloaded earlier (#3).
+Click "Choose File" and then navigate to the location of the kitty.png file you downloaded earlier (#3).
 Click the kitty.png file, click "Open", and then click "OK".

 Step 2.
-Change the Button's Text property: Delete "Text for Button1", leaving the Button's text property blank so that there is no writing over the kitty's face.
-Your Designer should look like this:
+Change the Button's Text property: Delete "Text for Button1", leaving the Button's Text property blank so that there is no writing over the kitty's face.

-If the entire kitty picture is not showing up, you can fix this by setting the Height and Width properties of the button to "Fill Parent".
-To do this, click on the Button component, go to the right-hand Properties pane, scroll down to the very bottom to where it says Width and click on the word "Automatic..." to activate the drop down list.
+If the entire kitty picture is not showing up, you can fix this by setting the Height and Width properties of the Button to "Fill Parent".
+To do this, click on the Button component, go to the Properties pane on the right-hand side, scroll down to the very bottom to where it says Width and click on the word "Automatic..." to activate the drop down list.
 Choose "Fill Parent".
 Do the same for the Height property.